IamJackReed/psm/docs/experiments/mcclelland-values.md

 **Achievement**
 If you value achievement the most then you place a lot of importance to achieving, on doing things well and on making wise use of your time and resources to achieve more.
 Given a choice between doing something yourself and having someone else do it so they can learn how, you would probably choose to do it yourself (you can do it right and quickly).

->Performing better:
+Performing better:
->- Outperforming others
+- Outperforming others
->- Internal standards of excellence
+- Internal standards of excellence
->- Unique or innovative accomplishment
+- Unique or innovative accomplishment
->- Long-range planning
+- Long-range planning

 **Affiliation**
 If you value affiliation the most you will place the highest priority on avoiding conflict and maintaining good relations.
 Given a choice between doing something yourself and delegating it, if you think the other person would resent the work, you would do it yourself rather than create tension.

->Close friendly relations:
+Close friendly relations:
->- Establishing close, friendly relationships
+- Establishing close, friendly relationships
->- Concern about separation or disruption of relationships
+- Concern about separation or disruption of relationships
->- Seeing group activities as social
+- Seeing group activities as social

 **Power**
 If you value power the most you prefer positions of prestige and influence so that you can have an impact on what happens.
 Given a choice between doing something yourself and having someone else do it, you would choose to have them do it so that they can learn and develop.
 In this way you are using socialised power to have an impact on the person’s development.

->Feelings of being perceived as strong, effective, influential:
+Feelings of being perceived as strong, effective, influential:
->- Taking forceful actions that affect people
+- Taking forceful actions that affect people
->- Giving unsolicited support or advice
+- Giving unsolicited support or advice
->- Controlling or regulating people’s lives
+- Controlling or regulating people’s lives
->- Influencing, persuading
+- Influencing, persuading
->- Impressing individuals or the world at large
+- Impressing individuals or the world at large
->- Acting in a way that generates strong positive or negative emotions in others
+- Acting in a way that generates strong positive or negative emotions in others
->- Having a concern for reputation or position
+- Having a concern for reputation or position

 ## How do you use it?